Studying at the Faculty through ERASMUS

 • two passport photos

-• liability insurance that is valid abroad and for the entire duration of your study abroad program (you can purchase this upon your arrival in Montpellier for approximately €16 for the academic year).
+• Liability insurance that is valid abroad and for the entire duration of your study abroad program (you can purchase this upon your arrival in Montpellier for approximately €16 for the academic year).

 More information about your stay: